Bhavya Khullar is a science journalist based in Delhi. She talks about how to find a story, approach an editor and build a career.

 Keep moving, and do not expect lots of money or recognition at the beginning.
 Just work as hard as you can.

 Workshops and conferences have also helped me increase my confidence and make connections.

 Follow Bhavya on Twitter.

 Bhavya took part in the Newton Bhabha Workshop for Women in Science Journalism, organised by the British Council, in 2016-17.
-Registration for the 2018-19 workshops is open now, and closes on 3 September 2018.

 The workshops are funded by the Newton Bhabha Fund in partnership with IISER (Indian Institute of Science Education and Research) Pune, part of an initiative to diversify India's STEM workforce.